 Actress Uta Hagen, playwright Arthur Miller, American Theatre Wing chairman Isabelle Stevenson and Fool Moon will receive special Tonys.
 The regional theater Tony Award will go to Crossroads Theatre of New Brunswick, NJ.

+Among productions of note to not receive a Tony nod -- no David Hare play (including Blue Room, Via Dolorosa, and Amy's View) was nominated for Best New Play.
+Also, despite being the longest running new musical of the season, Footloose was not among those up for best new musical.
 The Tony Awards will be held Sunday, June 6, at the Gershwin Theater.
 The show will begin at 8 PM (broadcast, for the third year in a row, on PBS-TV) and continue from 9-11 PM, broadcast on CBS TV.
 Though relations between Tony co-producers the American Theater Wing and the League of American Theatres & Producers had long been rancorous, they recently patched things up and signed a new contract reaching to 2004.
 CBS, also, has renewed its contract for the Tonys through that year.

 A complete list of nominations follows: